Trylz/RestirFalcor/README.md

 # How to test

 ## Grab necessary assets
-The dragon buddha model is huge.
+The dragon buddha model used is huge.
 Git doesnt allow me to push files that are greater than 100 MB.
 That model need to be insalled has explained here: https://github.com/Trylz/RestirFalcor/blob/master/TestScenes/DragonBuddha/README.txt